 Withholding Period (Embargo)

 A delay of publication may be requested for six months, one year or two years.
-If during the withholding period it is determined that the material is not patentable, the Graduate Division will release the manuscript immediately following such determination.
-If it is determined that the material is patentable, the Graduate Division will release the manuscript as soon as notice is received that a patent application has been filed.
+If during the withholding period it is determined that the material is not patentable, the Office of Graduate Education will release the manuscript immediately following such determination.
+If it is determined that the material is patentable, the Office of Graduate Education will release the manuscript as soon as notice is received that a patent application has been filed.

 To avoid delay of publication, the student and the committee chair are encouraged to make timely disclosure of inventions as they occur.
 The time required to write and edit the manuscript is usually sufficient to permit the evaluation of patentable results.
 Every reasonable effort must be made to file a patent application as promptly as possible.